-In Step 2 we will produce quantitative estimates of the EU-New Zealand FTA's impacts on greenhouse gas (GHG) emissions and air pollution that provide more detail than the estimates stipulated in the ex-ante impact assessment.
-We extend the analysis on GHG emissions by analysing not only CO2 but also methane (CH4) and nitrous oxide (N2O) emissions.
+emissions.
 The scope of the impact assessment is further expanded by including an air pollution analysis (i.e. assessing the FTA's impact on the concentration of primary particulates, acidifying gases and ozone precursor gases).
-These extensions are considered relevant because: (i) CH4 and N2O cover approximately 43% and 12% of all GHG emissions in New Zealand3 and originate from sectors likely to be affected by the FTA; (ii) air pollution had not been assessed before.
+These extensions are considered relevant because: (i) CH4 and N2O cover approximately 43% and 12% of all GHG emissions in New Zealand4 and originate from sectors likely to be affected by the FTA; (ii) air pollution had not been assessed before.

-The CGE results from DG TRADE do not include results on the impact of the FTAs on CH_4 and N_2O or on any air pollutants.
+The CGE results from DG TRADE do not include results on the impact of the FTAs on CH4 and N2O or on any air pollutants.
 Therefore, it is not fully possible to decompose the overall impact figure into the four drivers from the handbook for trade sustainability impact assessments (scale, structural, technology and product effects) using the extended environmental input-output model underlying the CGE results.
-However, with the CGE sectoral output results as a basis and gas/pollutant data from the EDGAR database4, we can approximate:
+However, with the CGE sectoral output results as a basis and gas/pollutant data from the EDGAR database5, we can approximate:

-- Scale effect: The effect resulting from a change in the scale of production only; - Structural effect: The effect from a change in the scale of production, taking into account the different emission intensities across sectors; - Technology/product effect: The effect of exchange of more efficient technologies or production methods, which could affect (lower) the emission intensity.
+- Scale effect: The effect resulting from a change in the scale of production only; - Structural effect: The effect from a change in the scale of production, considering the different emission intensities across sectors; - Technology/product effect: The effect of exchange of more efficient technologies or production methods, which could affect (lower) the emission intensity.